General questions about the flex oven and the multi-drawers

 Steam extraction gives you a clear view: the steam is automatically extracted through the back of the oven chamber before the door is opened.
 This prevents the user from being enveloped in a cloud of hot steam and prevents odours from forming.
 The best results are obtained when the steam is allowed to be completely drawn away.

-The four food supports, odour filter, cleaning cartridges and spacers provided upon delivery of the BORA X BO are available as accessories in the BORA Shop.
+The four food supports, odour filter and cleaning cartridges provided upon delivery of the BORA X BO are available as accessories in the BORA Shop.

-Four food supports are included: a universal tray, an oven rack, a perforated stainless steel steamer tray and a non-perforated stainless steel steamer tray.
+Four food supports are included: two universal trays, an oven rack and a perforated stainless steel steamer tray.

 Yes.
 This prevents children from switching on the BORA X BO accidentally while playing.
 Users can activate the childproofing feature in the settings, where they can also set a PIN.
 This must be entered to disable the childproofing feature, operate the appliance as normal again and access all functions.

-Universal tray, oven rack, stainless steel steam trays – perforated or non-perforated, cleaning cartridges, odour filter, frame spacer, floor unit installation set.
+Universal tray, oven rack, perforated stainless steel steam tray, cleaning cartridges and odour filter.

 The frame is similar to RAL 9005 ‘jet black’ and the colour designation of the glass front is ‘dark grey’.